Jynx1/Jada/README.md

 ### Requirements ###

-JADA runs on Python 2.6 and 2.7.
+Eve runs on Python 2.6 and 2.7.
 Many of the plugins require [lxml](http://lxml.de/).

 ## Table of contents ##

 * [[Installation]]

-    File can be started via the terminal window. place JADA.py in the Bin directory.
+    File can be started via the terminal window. place Eve.py in the Bin directory.

 * [[Configuration]]

    #!/usr/bin/python
-# JADA.py - A simple Python IRC bot
+# Eve.py - A simple Python IRC bot
 # Authors:  Jraglin
 #Version: V1.02-27-17.12.52A
-# Last stable: JADA1-v1.02.26.17.23.27P.py
+# Last stable: Eve1-v1.02.26.17.23.27P.py
 #---------------------------------------------------------------------
 # Suggestions.